A Common Pool of Privacy Problems: Legal and Technical Lessons from a Large-Scale Web-Scraped Machine Learning Dataset: Audit Results

 \paragraph{Sites categorized as ``safe for kids'' include child-targeted companies like Hasbro or Disney, as well as platforms in Japan and the United Kingdom, mainly depicting toys or cartoons rather than personal information.} We find about 500 websites categorized as \texttt{Safe for Kids} by Cloudflare, corresponding to about 13,000 samples, of which 3,000 samples have faces detected by CommonPool annotations. \Cref{fig:cloudflare_kids} provides a breakdown of the most frequent sites that Cloudflare categorizes as \texttt{Safe for Kids}, including various commercial platforms targeted towards children, such as Hasbro or Disney.
 Some popular sites also have country domain names associated with Japan, Russia, South Africa, and the United Kingdom.
 We also observe that 34\% of samples come from \texttt{rcgroups.net}, which is an image hosting site for RCGroups, a radio control forum (not necessarily related to children).
 Upon further examination of these samples, we find pictures of toys or cartoons rather than personal content, so presence of samples from Cloudflare-categorized sites do not reveal much evidence of private information.

 \paragraph{We find child's names and faces revealed in samples from sites that are members of COPPA Safe Harbor platforms} There are 315 samples from COPPA Safe Harbor sites, with most frequent sites are shown in \Cref{fig:coppa_sites}.
 We manually annotate all of these samples for presence of PII and find that some examples show adults' or children's faces, as well as full or first names (in \Cref{tab:children_overview}).
-While these numbers are small, not all platforms under COPPA safe harbor programs are captured, and this search only covers a random 1/1000th subset of all of CommonPool --- with a 95\% confidence interval of this observed sample proportion, we estimate between 280,000 and 350,000 samples from our website set that intends to be COPPA-compliant.
+While these numbers are small, not all platforms under COPPA safe harbor programs are captured, and this search only covers a random 1/1000th subset of all of CommonPool.
+With a 95\% confidence interval (after Bonferroni adjustment), we estimate between 272 thousand and 358 thousand samples are from our set of sites that intend to be COPPA-compliant.